-By the time lunch was over, the rain slacked off and the wind abated somewhat.
-We had the breeze at our backs and the current in our favor and thus a quick run downriver.
+the rain increased and gusts were making headway a bit difficult, though it was nothing compared with the previous day.
+We appreciated the relief when the river narrowed and vegetation crowded in to block the gusts.
+As in many rivers on the tidewater favor and thus a quick run downriver.
 Given the forecast for continuing rain, three of our number opted to break camp and pack up for home.
 Jim and I helped them cart their loaded boats back to the cars, uphill this time, and then settled in for an afternoon of tall tales and kibitzing under our tarp.
 After a rainy but peaceful night, the rain held off long enough Monday morning for us to eat breakfast and break camp.